aimrt.executor

 andthread_bind_cpu

-, refer to the thread binding configuration in Common Information.use_system_clock
+refer to the thread binding configuration description in Common Information.use_system_clock

-determines whether to use std::system_clock as the time system (default is false, using std::steady_clock).
+configures whether to use std::system_clock as the time source, defaulting to false (using std::steady_clock).
 Note that when using std::system_clock, the executor’s time will synchronize with the system and may be affected by external adjustments.

 aimrt: